 Micro data centers transpose expenditure in uncertain operational expenses to managed and optimized investment.

-When a Micro Data Center Makes More Sense
+Micro Data Center Will Be More Appropriate When:

-Very small setups (and low-risk ones) can still be served by server rooms; however, they are becoming less and less appropriate to current workloads.
+Very small setups (and low-risk environments) can still rely on traditional server rooms; however, as AI adoption and GPU cloud computing grow, these setups are becoming less suitable for current high-density workloads.

 It is not simply a micro data center and server room, but rather, it is designed for efficiency versus improvised infrastructure.